 When discussing the cycling position ‘on the drops‘, it usually refers to holding on to the parts of the handlebars that curve outward, with the cyclist’s hands directly behind the brake levers.

-Here are the main reasons to use to drops:
+Here are the main reasons to use your drops:

-1. It is a more aggressive and aerodynamic position than the hoods.
+1. It’s a more aggressive and aerodynamic position than the hoods.
 This is especially useful when attempting to fight wind/air resistance and descending long hills.

-2. Yourgiving you a more secure hold on the bike. centre of gravity is lower
+2. You’re giving yourself a more secure hold on the bike, the centre of gravity is lower